BearingPoint-Caribbean/html/README.md

 ## General formatting
 * Use tabs with a 4 space indent.
+* Both tags and attributes (incl. values) should be written in lowercase.
+* Hyphens are used as separators.
 * Paragraphs of text should always be placed in a `<p>` tag.
 Never use multiple `<br>` tags.
 * Items in list form should always be in `<ul>`, `<ol>`, or `<dl>`.
 Never use a set of `<div>` or `<p>`.
 * Every form input that has text attached should utilize a `<label>` tag.
 Especially radio or checkbox elements.
-* Even though quotes around attributes is optional, always put quotes around attributes for readability.
+* Even though quotes around attributes is optional, always put (double) quotes around attributes for readability.
 * Avoid writing closing tag comments, like `<!-- /.element -->`.
 This just adds to page load time.
 Plus, most editors have indentation * guides and open-close tag highlighting.
 * Avoid trailing slashes in self-closing elements.
 For example, `<br>`, `<hr>`, `<img>`, and `<input>`.
 * Don’t set tabindex manually—rely on the browser to set the order.